How Many People Consume Coffee Per Day? A Deep Dive Into the World’s Favorite Drink

 Coffee Consumption Worldwide: How Many People Consume Coffee Per Day?

-I was genuinely shocked when I dug into the numbers on how many people consume coffee per day.
+when I dug into the numbers on how many people consume coffee per day.
 Get this—roughly 30-40% of humans on Earth drink coffee daily.
 That’s over 2.5 billion coffee buddies out there!
 And collectively, we’re downing about 2 billion cups every single day.

 Why Do So Many People Drink Coffee?